pheecian/spreadsheetPlugin/README.md

-# Cordova ESS edit plugin
+# Cordova plugin for editable spreadsheet

 ## 1. Description

-This is the plugin developed for General Application app to edit the ess file.
+This is the plugin to edit the spredsheet file.
 Currently, the plugin can only support edit on formula bar.
 We will continue improving it.

 ## 2. iOS Arch